- 8

 | 4.
 Open Standards (Peppol/EDI) | Entire supply chain | Lowest — shared infrastructure + network effect |

-Recommendation: For organizations choosing an ERP — select one that supports open API standards (OData/REST) and can export/import data in UBL or EDI format.
-This will significantly reduce integration costs in the long run.
+Recommendation: For Thai organizations choosing an ERP — select an ERP that supports open API standards (OData/REST) and can export/import data in UBL or EDI format.
+This will significantly reduce long-term integration costs.

 | Challenge | Solution |